 Measuring and Converting Within Measurement Systems Worksheets

 Measuring length is so much more interesting if you can send students out with rulers and have them measure items in their environment.
 What is the width of the textbook? the classroom? the school?
-We've never met a student who didn't enjoy using a measuring wheel (you know the one that clicks every time you've traveled a yard or a meter).
+Have you ever met a student who didn't enjoy using a measuring wheel (you know the one that clicks every time you've traveled a yard or a meter)?
 How do you know they've measured things correctly though?
 Well, you might need something like we've provided below.
 You can also compare students' measurements of the same objects to see if they got the same measurement.
 Let's say, you had 20 students measure the height of the doorway.
 You should get 20 very similar answers (unless they are the sharing type then you'll get exactly the same answers) and any different answers can be quickly identified.
+IMPORTANT: When printing, select "Actual Size" or your measurements may be off.

 The liquid measurement worksheets include gills because this is the key unit that results in more fluid ounces in an Imperial gallon than in a U.S. gallon.
 You can learn more about gills in our liquid measurement conversion guide.